Volkswagen Anhui: Products

 The Volkswagen Anhui MEB plant started construction in 2021.
 It is based on the expansion of the original JAC Motors plant and is the third Volkswagen Group plant in China.
-Its first mass-produced model will be the Cupra Tavascan, sold through SEAT, with mass production to begin in 2023 and exports to Europe.
+Its first mass-produced model will be the Cupra Tavascan, with production beginning in 2023, though the model will be export only.

 In 2024, ID.UNYX (ID.与众), developed based on Cupra Tavascan, was launched in mainland China.
 ID. and subsequent new models for the Chinese mainland market will use the gold VW logo to distinguish them from the products of the other two Volkswagen joint ventures.
 Volkswagen Anhui plans to launch more models based on the MEB platform and the CMP platform developed for entry-level electric vehicles in China.

+Volkswagen Anhui produced its 100,000th vehicle on 18 August 2026, which was an ID.
+Unyx 08.